etam4260/rhud/README.md

 USER was established by the HUD’s Office of Policy Development and Research in 1978.”

-HUD USER maintains an API to gain access to their data.
+HUD User maintains an API to gain access to their data.
 However, their API system can be rather confusing and provides their information in JSON format rather than a dataframe like object.
 Although there exist file downloadables, R users may want to be able to extract specific bits